GWBasic/soft_matrix/README.md

 ## Getting Help

+Before asking for help:

+- Use [Google](https://www.google.com/) or your favorite search engine before asking for help; especially with issues related to Git or Rust.
+- This is a hobby project; it may take me some time to respond.
+- I cannot provide help with other audio processing tools, like sox.

 If you need assistance, please visit <https://andrewrondeau.com/blog/> and email me directly.

-Please understand that:

-- You should use [Google](https://www.google.com/) or your favorite seach engine before asking for help; especially with issues releated to Git or Rust.
-- This is a hobby project; it may take me some time to respond.
-- I can not provide help with other audio processing tools, like sox.
+## SQ matrix

+Current support for the SQ matrix is limited.
+Positioning within the SQ matrix is approximate; panning levels are incorrect and there may be noise or other distortion.
+I do not recommend using soft_matrix for professional SQ dematrixing.

+The SQ matrix is a very unusual matrix compared to typical phase-based matrixes like Dolby Surround, RM, and the default matrix.
+These all work by maintaining the same left-to-right pan and using phase to pan front to back.
+(Tones that are in-phase (0 degrees phase difference) are in the front, and tones that are out-of-phase (180 degree phase difference) are in the back.)
+Instead, the SQ matrix uses phase to steer a tone around the perimeter of the room as if it's a circle.

+I personally spent at least 6 months of weekends trying to get SQ "right."
+Unfortunately, SQ relies on trigonometry that I really struggle with.

+## Source Separation (Stemming)

+[Source Separation](https://en.wikipedia.org/wiki/Computer_audition#Source_separation) (Stemming) is the act of separating out individual channels from a fully-mixed recording.
+It is the technology used to finish The Beatles' [Now and Then](https://en.wikipedia.org/wiki/Now_and_Then_(Beatles_song)#MAL_restoration_and_final_version).

+soft_matrix does not perform any source separation.
+I am unfamiliar with source separation tools, but if you'd like to use them, I suggest:
+1. Do source separation before using soft_matrix.
+2. Each separated source should be stereo, and preserve the phase of the original recording
+3. Use soft_matrix separately on each source
+4. Mix all upmixes together

+Please get in touch with me if you do this.
+I am interested in hearing if it works!

 ## Contributing

 If you would like to contribute, please contact me using the above channels so that we may discuss your goals and motivations.

 I would really appreciate help distributing through tools like Homebrew and Chocolatey.
+If you are motivated to upmix some SQ recordings, and enjoy math, maybe we can figure out SQ.

 ## License

-Soft Matrix is distributed under the [MIT license](LICENSE)
+Soft Matrix is distributed under the [MIT license] (LICENSE.md)